hqnna/mocha/docs/specification.md

 use it's identifier, to reference a field in an object, you can use the namespace (`::`) operator.

-**Note:** Due to Mocha's implementation with how objects are parsed, all fields of an object are parsed and evaluated before it is pushed into the fields to be deserialized, in result, all references start at the **root scope** and can not reference other fields in the same field-level object.

 ```
 defaults: {
   user_id: 0